5 Pillars of Islam

 Therefore please do not rush to giving your child psychiatric dugs or do anything illogical..
 Stimulant drugs are routinely prescribed these days for children who can’t sit still in class or who can’t concentrate and focus on their work, or even being used as a disciplinary tool to manage child's “attitudes.”
 Medication doesn’t cure ADD/ADHD.
 It can relieve symptoms while it’s being taken, but once medication stops, those symptoms come back.
 Psychiatric Drugs are powerful, mind-altering medications linked to growth suppression, increased blood pressure and psychotic episodes such as aggression, depression, psychosis, seizures, mood swings, panic attacks.
 In children, the impacts of their long-term use are completely unknown, although given the drug's addictive nature, it's quite possible these kids could become life-long addicts.

+People trust their doctors to be an authority and this doctor has failed to give them all the facts.
+It has become convenient for doctors and parents to drug their children without looking into other options.
 Teachers who lack proper skills, patience or are even discriminative can wrongly see it as some kind of disorder and push for the ADHD or such other diagnosis and drugs to solve their problem which is unfair on kids and their parents.
 Drugs are just an excuse to go the easy way out.
 This type of thinking is not in the best interest of the welfare of the child or future generations.
 Parents need to give it some time as most kids grow out of "so called" disorders by age 10.
 Inform yourself and speak out for your children as you are their only support.
 Talk to your kids and try to find the root cause, it is possible that a child is having trouble in school or even at home because he is emotionally upset (feels he is being ignored, bullied or even abused), he/she is socially immature, undisciplined, over-disciplined or just like adults, children have their own strengths and weaknesses which is normal, but if we help them by explaining and encouraging they will slowly somewhat outgrow it or learn to manage it.
 Some teachers are really caring, talk to your child's teacher and discuss what support your child needs, after-all its a team work.
 First thing to check is that they are getting enough nutrition, sleep, physical activity/play and are generally happy.
 It is time that parents slow down their lives, talk to their children and find out what is going on in their life and try to help them accordingly.
 And if all of this doesn't work then it is the time to seek professional help.

 ADHD